-Minority women who report perceiving discrimination are less likely to use effective contraception.64 The pregnancy intention screening question, here changed to use the term parenting intention to be inclusive of those who cannot or may not intend to become pregnant, has been found by patients to be helpful in starting a conversation about family planning and related to contraceptive use.^{65,66} This question is typically well-received by patients and clinicians report felt the question should be included in routine reproductive healthcare.^{67,68} Patient centered contraceptive counseling allows the patient and provider to work together in talking about needs and preferences, is more likely to allow a person's preferences to be part of the eventual decision, and more likely to result in adherence to the chosen contraceptive method.^{69,70}
+Minority women who report perceiving discrimination are less likely to use effective contraception.68 The pregnancy intention screening question, in our recommendations changed to use the term parenting intention to be inclusive of those who cannot or may not intend to become pregnant, has been found by patients to be helpful in starting a conversation about family planning and related to contraceptive use.^{69,70} This question is typically well-received by patients and clinicians report felt the question should be included in routine reproductive healthcare.^{71,72} Patient centered contraceptive counseling allows the patient and provider to work together in talking about needs and preferences, is more likely to allow a person's preferences to be part of the eventual decision, and more likely to result in adherence to the chosen contraceptive method.^{73,74}

-The Family Planning National Training Center provides four best practice recommendations to increase contraceptive access: stock a broad range of contraceptive methods, discuss pregnancy intention and provide patient-centered counseling, develop systems for same-visit provision of all contraceptive methods, and utilize diverse payment options to reduce cost as a barrier.
-Patients switching from no method of contraception to any method results in a greater reduction in pregnancy than switching from to a moderately effective to most effective method.
-Women's decisions about which methods to use are less impactful than their decisions about whether to use contraception at all.
+The Family Planning National Training Center provides four best practice recommendations to increase contraceptive access: stock a broad range of contraceptive methods, discuss pregnancy intention and provide patient-centered counseling, develop systems for same-visit provision of all contraceptive methods, and utilize diverse payment options to reduce cost as a barrier.75 Patients switching from no method of contraception to any method results in a greater reduction in pregnancy than switching to a moderately effective to most effective method.
+Women's decisions about which methods to use are less impactful than their decisions about whether to use contraception at all.76 Most importantly is that a person has access to all methods and the best method for a person, is their method of choice.
 Information on birth control across the gender spectrum is available here.